zulip/docker-zulip/kubernetes/chart/zulip/README.md

 ## Installation

-Grab a copy of values.yaml, modify it as necessary, then install with
+Copy `values-local.yaml.example`, modify it as instructed in the comments , then install with

 ```
-helm install -f ./values.yaml zulip .
+helm install -f ./values-local.yaml zulip .
 ```

 After installation you will need to get a realm creation link, the `notes` will